Skip to content

 Indications for DSEK or Descemets Stripping Endothelial Keratoplasty

 When the corneal endothelium is stressed out, the endothelial cells come to be larger and also a lot more thin.
-As endothelial cell numbers fall in between 500 to 1000 cells/mm, the pump device can no longer preserve a clear cornea.
+When endothelial cells drop to 500–1000 cells/mm², the pump mechanism fails to keep the cornea clear.
 This may occur after prolonged complicated cataract surgery.
 This entity is termed as Pseudophakic Bullous Keratopathy.

 When it comes to Fuchs’ dystrophy the endothelial cells additionally start producing product that makes Descemet’s layer thicker and opaque.
 Vision at some point deteriorates to a point where these people feel like they are looking through wax paper.
 Such clients are ready prospects for the DSEK treatment.